-The Provost is responsible for the various student services at Global Campus locations.
-These services are geared to meet the needs of students at each location and include orientation, counseling, financial aid, transcript service, graduation ceremonies as well as other services and activities such as library support and alumni organizations.
+The Senior Vice Chancellor for Academic Affairs is charged with the administrative oversight of Global Campus, which is responsible for the various student services at Global Campus locations.
+These services meet the needs of students at each location and include orientation, counseling, financial aid, transcript service, graduation ceremonies, learning support, career services as well as other services and activities such as library support and alumni organizations.